espressoAndCode/ml-laptop-setup/README.md

 # Machine Learning Laptop Setup

-This repo is designed to run on Linux, and you must have `git` installed.
+This repo is designed to run on Ubuntu, and is verified in version 20.04.
+You must have `git` installed and have admin rights.

 ## Initial Setup
 ### Install `git`